tomhrr/cosh/doc/all.md

    mode accordingly.  (`oct` may be useful for mode conversions.)
  - `chown`: takes a path, a user name, and a group name, and updates the path's ownership accordingly.
+ - `mkdir`: takes a path and creates a directory at that path.

 ### Regular expressions